-Our 357 mag. ammo adds more power than ever before to the 357 mag.
+Our 357 mag. ammo adds more power than ever before to the 357 Mag.
 This ammo is safe to shoot in ANY all steel 357 revolver - this includes J frames.
 This ammo is no harder on your gun than any other normal 357 ammo.
-Please don't phone us and ask if this ammo is safe in your gun.
-It is, providing your gun is in safe condition for use with any normal 357 ammo.
+Please don't phone or email us and ask if this ammo is safe in your gun.
+It is, providing your gun is in a safe condition for use with any normal 357 ammo.

-We don't recommend this ammo to be fired in super light alloy revolvers as bullets may jump crimp under recoil, but the ammo itself wont hurt these super light weight revolvers.
-These revolvers are simply so light that the recoil is severe enough to cause crimp jump.
+We don't recommend this ammo be fired in super light alloy revolvers as bullets may jump crimp under recoil, but the ammo itself won't hurt these super light weight revolvers.
+These revolvers are simply so light that the recoil is severe enough to cause jump crimp.

 The below velocities are offered so that you can see what guns/barrel lengths give what velocities with this new 357 mag. ammo.
 You'll notice that new S&W revolvers with short barrels are often shooting faster than older S&W revolvers with longer barrels.
 The new S&W revolvers are very good and are made with equipment that makes them more consistent and faster than the S&W revolvers of yesteryear.